vishishtpriyadarshi/Secure-Electronic-Voting-Blockchain/README.md

 6. **Automatic Verification of Candidates:** By linking the biometric data of voters with their accounts(via Aadhar Card), we can automatically verify the right voter.
 We can use *IoT devices* like camera to extract the data like type of iris or fingerprint scanner, as the voter is about to vote.
 This will make the process reliable.

-7. **Overcoming EVM Hacking:** A voter at first logs into the system.
-He can achieve this by importing his data from the Blockchain since he is already registered.
+7. **Overcoming EVM Hacking:** A voter at first logs into the system provided by Electoral Commission of India.
+He can achieve this by importing his data from the Blockchain since he has already registered.
 A fixed amount of ethers is also credited to allow himw to vote **only once**.
 On casting the vote, he signs the transaction with it's digital signature.
 On signing the transaction, the transaction is published to the network and is mined by the Booths.
-Since the Blockchain is secure and transparent, and a voter need not to visit booth to cast votes, the accusations like *EVM Hacking* and *Booth Hijacking* is dealt with.
+Since the Blockchain is secure and transparent, and once data entered in the system can't be changed, the accusations like *EVM Hacking* is dealt with.

 ## Team - BIT LORDS